jakemcc/jakemccrary.com/source/kili.markdown

 This day was also supposed to be about three hours.
 I'm not sure how long it actually took.
 Because of the idea that it would be a short hike we once again slept until the sun was already out and the air was a bit warmer.
 We ate our usual breakfast and started the hike.

 This was the first day were our group split into two groups.
 Jessi and Mark along with the guides Marame and Winston formed one group while the rest of us (Alex, Brett, Jon, myself and the guides Joseph and Godlisten) formed another.
 This allowed my group to move at a quicker pace.
 It also allowed us to take a steeper shortcut to Barafu camp.
 Godlisten said the steeper shortcut simulated what the hike to the summit would be like.
-The pace we took was also closer to what pace Godlisten wanted to take while summitting.
+The pace we took was also closer to what pace Godlisten wanted to take while summiting.

 Barafu camp was the highest we would camp.
-The terrian was entirely rocks.
+The terrain was entirely rocks.
 You needed to pay attention to where you stepped as the rocks you were stepping on could slide.
 We were told that barafu in Swahili means ice.
 This was the coldest camp so the name was fitting.
 There was still a ranger camping out here with a book for us to sign.
 He also sold candy bars, coke, and t-shirts though none of us bought any.
 Godlisten said the rangers spend a week at each camp before going to the next one.
 Spending a week at Barafu camp would not be a great time.

 We tried to sleep as much as possible after arriving in camp because our next hike would start at midnight.